 Using Data To Adapt and Succeed in Any Advertising Environment

 We are in exceptional times and, as such, advertisers are forced to rethink their strategies.
 But this approach - identifying and targeting viewers based on engagement and attention, across segments and dayparts, can help maximize media spend any time.
-In fact, the power of viewability and attention data extends far beyond the sports world.
+In fact, the power of attention data extends far beyond the sports world.
 Advertisers can even use these tools to reach the audiences of break-out OTT shows that don’t sell advertising themselves.
 For instance, Polaroid could use the tactics described above to reach Stranger Things fans during the linear TV shows they’re most likely to watch and pay attention to.

 Across the country, we all want our live sports back and, more importantly, a return to normalcy in our daily lives.
 But, until then, those of us in the advertising industry must react to changing circumstances as best we can.
 For advertisers that means leveraging all the tools at their disposal.